Missing Person Georgia Benjaman Kyle

 What BK knows

 BK say he hasn’t reunited with his family yet, and he won’t let his real name out yet, because he wants to protect his family’s privacy.
+(Later in 2016 he stated his name was William Burgess Powell.)
 He hasn’t told anyone else what his real name is and he hasn’t seen his surviving brothers in person yet, and has no plans to move from Jacksonville, Fla. where he lives now as he has made friends, including a man who gave him a place to live and a job.
+(Powell now lives in Indiana.)

 “Evidently, I left Indiana in ’76 and they have not seen me since then,” BK said.
 “Of course we haven’t been in communication.
 They thought I was dead.”